benmvp/slides/2020/flashback/webdev.md

 - We use JS to build:
   * Highly-concurrent / low-latency servers in Node
   * Super-sophisticated web apps w/ service workers on the client
+  * Power CLIs and build tooling as well
 - Well 2 decades ago it really was a toy language
-  * We did silly things with it
+  * And we did silly things with it

 /////
 <!-- .slide: data-background="url(../../img/webdev/rodolfo-mari-81201-unsplash.jpg) no-repeat center" data-background-size="cover" -->